'pgsnnmpd' is deprecated as of EDB Postgres Advanced Server v14. It isn't included in EDB Postgres Advanced Server v15 and later.

 pgsnmpd configuration file.

-Include connection information for your installation of EDB Postgres Advanced Server (in the form of a
+-C option, include connection information for your installation of EDB Postgres Advanced Server in the form of a

 --help option when invoking the